prp-e/NanOS-old/README.md

 #Tinix
 Tinix is a minimal operating system written in C and Assembly.

+## How to use?